 Located on the Paunsaugunt Plateau, snow is always a possibility in Bryce Canyon in winter and, depending on the year, varies from a sprinkling to a few feet.
 The paths to the viewpoints can be icy so make sure to wear shoes/boots with a good grip.

-It is also highly likely that you will encounter snow at some stage during your journey to/from or in Bryce Canyon at this time of year so make sure to check the weather in the run up to your winter visit.
-We last visited Bryce Canyon National Park in late November and, with snow on the horizon, we checked the forecast repeatedly until it the day we left for Bryce.
+It is also highly likely that you will encounter snow at some stage during your journey to/from or in Bryce Canyon at this time of year so make sure to check the weather in the run-up to your winter visit.
+We last visited Bryce Canyon National Park in late November and, with snow on the horizon, we checked the forecast repeatedly until it was the day we left for Bryce.
 We set out really early in order to avoid a snowstorm that was forecast to roll in our first night – it hit shortly after we arrived and we would not have wanted to have been driving through it!

 Bryce Canyon in Winter tips: make sure you top up the antifreeze/coolant in your windscreen wipers before you set out for Bryce Canyon.